Koopman for stochastic dynamics: error bounds for kernel extended dynamic mode decomposition: Introduction

 More recently, kernel EDMD approximation schemes, which allow a data-informed choice of the dictionary, were proposed, see, e.g., \cite{WillRowl15,klus:nuske:hamzi:2020}.
 Several works have already addressed $L^2$\=/error bounds for kernel EDMD: \cite{PhilScha24:kernel} provides these in terms of the Mercer eigenvalues of the chosen kernel in the case of ergodic sampling along a trajectory, while the bounds in \cite{PhilSchaWort2025,OlguOsseRami2025}, are derived for i.i.d.\ sampling.
 The work \cite{KohnPhil24} shows first pointwise (i.e., $L^\infty$) error bounds for approximations using Wendland kernels.
 However, while kernel EDMD is successfully used for stochastic systems, pointwise error bounds are still missing --~to the best of the authors' knowledge.

 In this paper, we propose a readily applicable Monte Carlo framework for estimation of kernel matrices to compute approximations of the Koopman operator for stochastic systems.
 Then, we provide an in-depth error analysis of the scheme.
 To this end, we establish Koopman invariance of (fractional) Sobolev spaces based on novel sufficient conditions on a Radon-Nikodym density associated with the stochastic dynamical system.
-Then we split the approximation error into a deterministic and a probabilistic part, where the latter results from Monte Carlo sampling of the expected value.
+Then we split the approximation error into a deterministic and a probabilistic part, where the latter results from Monte Carlo estimation of the expected value.
 Combining these ingredients, we then present novel full approximation error bounds for kernel EDMD for stochastic systems using Matérn and Wendland kernels.
 Finally, we present numerical simulations for systems governed by SDEs as a proof of concept.

 The paper is organized as follows.
 In \Cref{ch:setting}, we introduce the Koopman operator for stochastic systems, propose a kernel EDMD approach for its approximation and state the main result in \Cref{thm:total_error_bound}, providing a pointwise total error bound for the kernel EDMD approximant with high probability.
 To prove this error bound, we first derive necessary and sufficient conditions for invariance of Sobolev spaces under the stochastic Koopman operator in \Cref{ch:hs_invar}, cf. \Cref{thm:hs_frac_charac}.
-Then we prove the approximation error bounds in \Cref{ch:err_bounds} and illustrate them using numerical examples in \Cref{ch:numerics}. \Cref{ch:conclusion} concludes and gives an outlook.
+Then we prove the approximation error bounds in \Cref{ch:err_bounds} and illustrate them using numerical examples in \Cref{ch:numerics}. \Cref{ch:conclusion} concludes and gives an outlook. \ By density of the simple functions in~$L^2(\Omega)$, it follows that $\calK$ is well defined on $L^2(\Omega)$ and that $\|\calK f\|_{L^2(\Omega)}\le C^{1/2}\|f\|_{L^2(\Omega)}$ for all $f\in L^2(\Omega)$. \end{proof} Note that, by the Fubini-Tonelli theorem, \eqref{e:L1} implies $L^1$-invariance of the Koopman operator.
+More generally, it can be shown that for a bounded domain~$\Omega$, $L^1$-invariance (w.r.t.\ Lebesgue measure) implies $L^q$-invariance for~$q > 1$.